Contents

 So now depending upon the budget assigned to the department, there might or might not be any procurement cost savings.

-So when you are setting engagement as an objective, you also have to think about the skillsets you would need to acquire or hire to better support the team objectives.
+So, when setting engagement as an objective, you also have to think about the skillsets you would need to acquire or hire to support the team objectives better.

 Increase Spend Under Management

-Spend under management is defined as the total spend the procurement department can influence in an organization.
+Spending under management is defined as the total spending the procurement department can influence in an organization.

-In other words, it is the pie of the total spend which is negotiated by the procurement team.
+In other words, it is the pie of the total spend that is negotiated by the procurement team.

-As you manage more spend, you deliver better cost-saving and hence increasing spend under management is important for many organizations.
+As you manage more spending, you deliver better cost-saving, and hence increasing spending under management is important for many organizations.

-In our experience, procurement teams who are looking to increase spend under management are already delivering savings in other areas of business.
+In our experience, procurement teams looking to increase spend under management are already delivering savings in other business areas.

-In other words, the management understands the value delivered by Procurement and now they are looking for ways to extend the value to other departments within the organization.
+In other words, the management understands the value delivered by Procurement and is now looking for ways to extend the value to other departments within the organization.

 How do you increase spend under management?

-Increasing spend under management is an important objective but how you go about increasing spend under management.
+Increasing spend under management is an important objective, but how do you go about increasing spend under management?

 The universal answer is – “It depends” on the following factors

-• If increasing spend under management needs more resources because the current resources are unable to handle the workload then that is an easy problem to solve for.
+- If increasing spend under management needs more resources because the current resources cannot handle the workload, then that is an easy problem to solve.
 In that case, the answer is – higher more resources.

-• If you are struggling with engagement with stakeholders, then increasing spend under management requires selling the procurement value within the organization.
+- If you are struggling with stakeholder engagement, increasing spend under management requires selling the procurement value within the organization.

-• If you need deep category expertise to engage with stakeholders, then you should look at acquiring that expertise or hire someone who already has that expertise.
+- If you need deep category expertise to engage with stakeholders, you should look at acquiring that expertise or hiring someone who already has that expertise.

 Increase In Purchasing Compliance

-In certain cases, procurement is already engaged with stakeholders, they are helping them negotiate cost down but still unable to reach the savings goals.
+In certain cases, procurement is already engaged with stakeholders, helping them negotiate costs down but still unable to reach the savings goals.

 In that case, you have a purchasing compliance issue.